Research and Creative Projects for Undergrads

-- Students discover their passion and talents and continue on to successful careers!
+- Students discover their passion and talents and continue to successful careers!

-- Research projects can lead to scholarships and/or awards; projects look good on a resume and graduate school application.
+- Research projects can lead to scholarships and/or awards; projects look good on student resumes and graduate school applications.

-- Research experience allows undergraduate students to better understand published works, learn to balance collaborative and individual work, determine an area of interest, and jump start their careers as researchers.
+- Research experience allows undergraduate students to better understand published works, learn to balance collaborative and individual work, determine areas of interest, and jumpstart their careers as researchers.

 Find Research at UW Bothell on Database

-If you are looking for ways to enhance your education, pad your resume, or just be a part of amazing projects then visit the UW Bothell Undergraduate Research and Creative Practice Opportunities Database.
+If you are looking for ways to enhance your education, pad your resume, or just be a part of amazing projects then visit the UW Bothell Research and Creative Projects Opportunities Database.
 This database will help you connect with faculty who are actively looking for student researchers.

 UW Undergraduate Research Leaders

 Undergraduate Research Leaders (URLs) are a group of outstanding undergraduate researchers from a variety of disciplines.
 The URLs conduct outreach activities in conjunction with the Undergraduate Research Program and are available to share their experiences with other undergraduates.
 This program is managed by UW Seattle and open to UW Bothell students

 Learn more about the URL Program!